USU's Quintet Of Seniors Use Different Approaches To Guide The Aggies

 Redshirted during his second season at Utah State.

 Was one of 10 NCAA Division I student-athletes who participated in a week long tour with Athletes in Action in Poland...
 Averaged 8.0 points in four games, scoring in double-figures twice...
-Shot 46.2 percent from the field (12-26), 42.9 percent from three-point range (6-14) and was 2-of-2 at the free throw line.
+Shot 46.2 percent from the field (12-of--26), 42.9 percent from three-point range (6-of-14) and was 2-of-2 at the free throw line.

 Ranked as the 43rd-best prep player in Texas by Texas Hoops...
 Averaged 22.5 points per game as a prep senior and led Hebron High School to a 20-11 record and an appearance in the District 6 Championship game...
 During his senior season, he shot 53.0 percent from the field, 44.0 percent from three-point range and 76.0 percent from the free throw line...
 Scored a career-high 34 points in the district championship game against L.D.
 Bell High School and scored 30-plus points three times during the year...
 As a prep senior, he led his district with 739 points and was the second-leading scorer in the Dallas-Fort Worth area...
 Was named the District 6-5A Offensive Most Valuable Player as a senior and was a McDonald's All-American nominee...
 Also earned all-region honors during his senior season, along with earning all-district honors as both a junior and senior...
 During his junior campaign, he averaged approximately 11.0 points per game.